newslynx/automation/EC2-LINUX-INSTALL-GUIDE.md

 These instructions come in part from [Digital Ocean's guide](https://www.digitalocean.com/community/tutorials/how-to-install-vagrant-on-a-vps-running-ubuntu-12-04).

-**Note:** The Digital Ocean Guide also covers installing VirtualBox but we haven't fully tested that method.
-Use the instructions below for provisioning to another AWS instance, which is the better strategy in any event.
+**Note:** The Digital Ocean Guide also covers installing via VirtualBox but this install guide is for deploying from one EC2 to another so we won't install any of the VirtualBox requirements.

 ````shell
 # Install dpkg, which will help us install Vagrant